ART & ORGANISM

 What does a work of art say about the cognitive functions of the artist?
 His or her emotions, motives, obsessions, even indifference, if (as some artists say) their work is merely an artifact of their living.

-(For example, in, “The Oldest Human Drawing”(73K YBP)–point is: Henshilwood says we don’t know if the original cross-hatch drawing was for decoration or had some symbolic meaning.
-‘If you have a little ochre pencil, perhaps for the first time you are able to store information outside your brain’ he says.”
+(For example, in “The Oldest Human Drawing”(73K YBP), the point is, according to commentator Henshilwood is that we don’t know if the original cross-hatch drawing was for decoration or had some symbolic meaning.
+‘If you have a little ochre pencil,’ he says, ‘perhaps for the first time you are able to store information outside your brain’ he says.”
 (NS 15 September 2018 p 7)

 In a recent issue of SCIENCE (22 Feb 2018), “U-Th dating of carbonate crusts reveals Neandertal origin of Iberian cave art.”
 The article by D.L.
 Hoffmann and 13 others (2018) is big news for paleoanthropologists and anyone else who is interested in human evolution.